kishore-ganesh/NESEmulator/README.md

         ├── rgb_struct_new.py - Helper script written to format the pallete colors in code ├── rgb_struct.py
         └── src
-            ├── cartridge.cpp - Contains code for handling Cartridge Loading
+            ├── apu.cpp - The Audio Processing Unit of the NES ├── cartridge.cpp - Contains code for handling Cartridge Loading
             ├── controller.cpp - Input Handled here
             ├── cpu.cpp - The brains of the 6502 CPU